stonepros/stone/doc/rados/configuration/network-config-ref.rst

-If you set up separate public and cluster networks, you must add rules for both the public network and the cluster network, because clients will connect using the public network and other Ceph OSD Daemons will connect using the cluster network.
+If you set up separate public and cluster networks, you must add rules for both the public network and the cluster network, because clients will connect using the public network and other Stone OSD Daemons will connect using the cluster network.
 When you add the rule using the example below, make sure you replace ``{iface}`` with the network interface (e.g., ``eth0``, ``eth1``, etc.), ``{ip-address}`` with the IP address and ``{netmask}`` with the netmask of the